Reviewed by Whitney White, MS CMHC, NCC., LPC

 Seek out a local therapist or use online therapy tools.
 Research has shown that online therapy can be just as effective as therapy in person.

 There are many treatment options available for depression.
 The first step is to acknowledge and understand symptoms.
-To find out if you may be suffering from depression, take our quick online test.
+To find out if you may be experiencing depression, take our quick online test.
 Talking with your doctor a licensed mental health professional can get you started on the path to recovery.